arielherself/espresso/README.raw.md

 Brazil’s capital was [thrust into chaos](https://www.economist.com/the-americas/2023/01/09/supporters-of-jair-bolsonaro-mount-an-insurrection-in-brazil) on Sunday as thousands of supporters of a former president, [Jair Bolsonaro](https://www.economist.com/the-americas/2022/11/23/jair-bolsonaros-challenge-to-brazils-election-was-rejected), invaded their country’s Congress, the presidential palace and the Supreme Court.
 The rampage bore striking similarities to the [storming of America’s Capitol](https://www.economist.com/united-states/2022/12/23/the-house-delivers-its-800-page-report-on-the-january-6th-riot) on January 6th 2021 by followers of Donald Trump.
 The insurrectionists broke windows and damaged furniture; in the Senate, they climbed onto the stage and slid down it as if it were a slide.

 The current president, Luiz Inácio Lula da Silva, declared a federal security intervention in the district of Brasília, and condemned the police for acting too slowly.
 Some officers were filmed chatting with protesters and taking selfies rather than intervening.
-Police eventually retook control of the three buildings, arrested some 400 protesters and seized 40 buses that had been used to transport them.
+Police eventually retook control of the three buildings, arrested more than 1,000 protesters and seized 40 buses that had been used to transport them.
 Now the government must clean up the damage—and the police forces too, which will take much longer.

 ## Europe holds on to its workers